 Number of CA CDI cases and CDI cases of unknown origin (required): number of community-associated CDI cases and cases of unknown origin within the surveillance period i.e. include cases with onset outside of healthcare facilities, AND without discharge from a healthcare facility within the previous 12 weeks, OR onset on the day of admission to a healthcare facility or on the following day AND not resident in a healthcare facility within the previous 12 weeks, OR a CDI case discharged from a healthcare facility 4-12 weeks before the onset, OR cases for which the origin is unknown.
 Exclude recurrent cases.
 Do include cases that have an unknown recurrence status.

-Number of recurrent CDI cases: number of CDI episodes with onset within two and eight weeks of a previous episode (including both healthcare-associated and community-associated recurrent cases).
+Number of recurrent CDI cases (required): number of CDI episodes with onset within two and eight weeks of a previous episode (including recurrent cases that are healthcare-associated, community-associated or have an unknown association).